-The EPA has undertaken a review of the Cloud Seeding Program 2020 Annual Compliance Report, in accordance with the SMCS Act and the EMP.
-In completing the review, the EPA consulted the Department of Planning, Industry and Environment (DPIE) Environmental Protection Science section in addition to the National Parks and Wildlife Service (NPWS) with respect to cloud seeding operations that took place within Kosciuszko National Park.
+The EPA has undertaken a review of the Cloud Seeding Program 2021 Annual Compliance Report, in accordance with the SMCS Act and the EMP.
+In completing the review, the EPA consulted with the Department of Planning, and Environment (DPE) Environmental Protection Science section for the review of the report and National Parks and Wildlife Service (NPWS) in respect to cloud seeding operations that took place within Kosciuszko National Park.